Playlist Research

 Musical chairs between KROY and KXOA

-Inside the KROY machine
+Analysis: Inside the KROY Machine

-The 70s mark the end of the AM top 40 giants
+70s mark the end of the AM top 40 giants

 Tony Cox tells how FM took over